jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/6 Objectives.md

 Go back to the Quest Stages tab.
 We're going to add some logic in here as the quest advances.

 Click on stage 10 in the list on the left.
-In order to add script logic or a log entry to a quest stage, it needs to have at least one "[[Quest Stages Tab|quest stage item]], so right-click in the table that says "Log Entry" at the top and select "New."
+In order to add script logic or a log entry to a quest stage, it needs to have at least one [[Quest Stages Tab|quest stage item]], so right-click in the table that says "Log Entry" at the top and select "New."

 Log entries are the bits of text that will appear in the player's journal.
 Only the most recent log entry will be visible, so you can use this to update the story of the quest as it changes.
 Down in the "Log Entry" area, put the following: